This product is successfully added to your cart

 OSNABRÜCK

 COMMENTARY BY BRAUN: "Emperor Charlemagne built a church here in honour of SS Peter and Crispin.
-Osnabrück has two monasteries, conducts much trade and does a good business in grey cloth and linen, and lies in an attractive valley on the River Hase.
+Osnabrück has two monasteries, conducts much trade, does a good business in grey cloth and linen, and lies in an attractive valley on the River Hase.
 Good beer is made here, called Büse. [...]
 Since Emperor Charlemagne particularly liked this city, he also granted it privileges: he ordered the building of a school in which Greek and Latin were taught."

 WESEL